Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Discussion

-A solution to these trade-offs is delayed escape, in which PEs may continue participating in collisional dynamics before removal from the simulation.
-This option has been implemented into \texttt{MOCCA} by \cite{Giersz2013}.
-Instead of removing bodies immediately upon satisfying an energy criterion, \texttt{MOCCA} first identifies PEs---defined via the spherical approximation to the raw criterion, Equation~(\ref{Eq:raw_criterion2})---at each simulation timestep $\Delta T$.
-Based loosely on the results of FH00, it then estimates the probability the PE will escape during $\Delta T$ as $P_{\rm MOCCA}(\Delta T)\equiv1-(1+b\omega\Etilde^2\Delta T)^{-c}$, where $b\approx3$ and $c\approx0.8$ are tuned to best fit the escape rate from direct $N$-body models.
-Monte Carlo sampling with this probability then determines which PEs to remove each timestep.
+A more physically-motivated alternative is delayed escape, in which PEs continue participating in collisional dynamics before removal from the GC simulation.
+This option has been implemented into \texttt{MOCCA} by \cite{Giersz2013}. \texttt{MOCCA} identifies PEs every timestep $\Delta T$ via the raw criterion.
+Based on FH00's results, it estimates the probability the PE will escape during $\Delta T$ as $P(\Delta T)\equiv1-(1+b\omega\Etilde^2\Delta T)^{-c}$, where $b\approx3$ and $c\approx0.8$ are tuned to best fit the mass loss rate from direct $N$-body codes.
+Random sampling with this probability determines which PEs to remove each $\Delta T$.
+Yet the scaling $\Delta t_{\rm esc}\propto\Etilde^{-2}$ from FH00 neglects GC dynamics and mass loss and only applies for $\Etilde\ll 1$.
+So $\Delta t_{\rm esc}$ from \texttt{MOCCA}'s algorithm does not necessarily scale properly with $\Etilde$.
+Our results accounting for GC evolution show that $\Delta t_{\rm esc}\sim(\Etilde^{-0.1},\Etilde^{-0.4})$ for PEs with (low, high) $\Etilde$, with some ambiguity in between due to chaotic scattering.
+In principle, these new scalings can be swapped with the $\Etilde^{-2}$ relation in \texttt{MOCCA}'s algorithm, and the coefficients $b$ and $c$ re-tuned against direct $N$-body codes.

-There are several issues with \texttt{MOCCA}'s implementation.
-As noted by \cite{Giersz2013}, it does not consider the cumulative $\Delta t_{\rm esc}$ elapsed since becoming a PE, the true timescale FH00 found scales as $\Etilde^{-2}$.
-In the limit $\Delta t_{\rm esc}\ll \Delta T$, FH00's $\Delta t_{\rm esc}$ distribution (their Figure~9) instead yields escape probability $P(\Delta T)\rightarrow bc\omega\Etilde^2\Delta T(1+b\omega\Etilde^2\Delta t_{\rm esc})^{-(1+c)}$. \cite{Giersz2013} argue \texttt{MOCCA}'s formula is acceptable since $P_{\rm MOCCA}\approx P\propto \Delta T$ for sufficiently small $\Delta T$, so long as $(b,c)$ are tuned to match the direct $N$-body escape rate.
-They note that since FH00's $\Etilde$ scaling neglects ongoing two-body relaxation (and cluster mass loss), the FH00 scaling may not apply to realistically evolving clusters.
-As we pointed out earlier, the FH00 scaling also only applies for $0<\Etilde\ll 1$.
-This does not mean that accounting for $\Etilde$ is impossible, but \texttt{MOCCA}'s neglect of cumulative $\Delta t_{\rm esc}$ together with the limitations to FH00's scaling mean that \texttt{MOCCA}'s delayed escape algorithm does not necessarily scale properly with $\Etilde$.